KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Theory:**

-Viridescent Venerer 4set effect can trigger multiple times for different element, allowing you to stack different elemental resistances together.
+Viridescent Venerer 4set effect can trigger multiple times for different Element, allowing you to stack different Elemental resistances together.

 **Testing:**

 Used Barbara for Hydro debuff, Fischl for Electro debuff.
-Compared the dmg before and after Swirl takes place
+Compared the DMG before and after Swirl takes place

 Barbara Normal Attack before Swirl : 63